LakhvirMadhar/xkcd_data_analysis/README.md

 ## **Output**

-The analysis will produce the following output files:
+The analysis produces the following output files:

 - `Top 25 Words in XKCD Comics.png` - Bar chart of the top 25 most common words.
 - `Total XKCD Comics Released By Year.png` - Bar chart of comics published each year.